Abalone (all species)

 All other Victorian waters: 5 abalone of which no more than 2 can be greenlip abalone

 There is a statewide possession limit for abalone of 10, of which no more than 4 can be greenlip abalone.
 This is the maximum number of abalone that a person can possess at any one time anywhere in Victoria (including your home)

 You can't collect abalone from the Central Victorian waters except on the nominated days (see below).

 Abalone are incredibly delicate, and are haemophiliacs.
-This means that if cut, or even bruised, their blood is unable to clot and they will die.
-You need to take care and follow the collection methods outlined below when taking abalone.
+This means that if cut, or even bruised, their blood is unable to clot and they will die. to collect abalone responsibly, please use an abalone tool.
+Free abalone tools are available by calling 136 186.

 Central Victorian waters